Meryam1880/DA-Portfolio/README.md

 This is a portfolio for Meryam Eshetu, in this portfolio, I will be putting some data analysis work that I did using public datasets.
 My qualifications is that I have a IBM professional Data Analyst certificate
 # Interactive Tableau Dash 1
-link to the "Video Games Sales" dataset:https://mavenanalytics.io/data-playground?page=2&pageSize=5
+link to the "Video Games Sales" dataset:https://mavenanalytics.io/data-playground?page=2&pageSize=5 This dashboard was created after cleaning and refining the Excel dataset.
 Interactive dash for video game console sales: https://public.tableau.com/app/profile/meryam.eshetu1259/viz/salesofVideoGameConsoles/consolesalesDash